When it comes to preventing the spread of infectious diseases like COVID-19, nothing beats good old-fashioned handwashing.

 According to the

-However, even the best alcohol-based hand sanitizers have limitations and do not eliminate all types of germs.
+However, even the best alcohol-based hand sanitizers have limitations and don’t eliminate all types of germs.

 According to the CDC, hand sanitizers won’t get rid of potentially harmful chemicals.
 It’s also not effective at killing the following germs: